Zachc0des/Zachc0des-Portfolio/Networking Study Guide.md

 <p>All adresses between the network & brodacast addresses.
 These can be assigned to actual devices like computers, servers & routers</p>

 <H4>CIDR Notation</H4>
-<p>Classless Inter-Domain Routing) Notation is a compact way to specify an IP address and its associated network mask.
+<p>Classless Inter-Domain Routing; Notation is a compact way to specify an IP address and its associated network mask.
 It's written as an IP address followed by a slash & a number, like:192.168.1.0/24<br>

 192.168.1.0./24 means 24 network bits<br>
 The number after "/' tells you how many bits are "locked" for the network<br>